jest-community/vscode-jest/README.md

 Out of the box, this extension should work for most simple/standard jest and react projects.
 However, if you have a more sophisticated project or custom jest command, the default configuration most likely won't be sufficient but you can easily customize it with various settings<sup>*</sup>, such as `jest.pathToJest` where you can specify how you usually run your jest tests.

+If your project doesn't live in the root of your repository, you may want to customise the `jest.rootPath` setting to enlighten the extension as to where to look.
+For instance: `"jest.rootPath": "src/client-app"` will direct the extension to use the `src/client-app` folder as the root for Jest.

 If you encountered any difficulty or have suggestions, please do not hesitate to [ask](https://github.com/jest-community/vscode-jest/issues), we have an active community that you might find helpful.

 _*: all settings in this extension are prefixed with `jest`_